Osiris-Team/AutoPlug-Client/docs/FAQ.md

 As an alternative, SPPU [[Link](https://github.com/Osiris-Team/SPPU)] may be better suited.
 *It is highly advised to read the entire readme before using this tool.*

-## **How do I install it?
-Can I install it on a server host?**
-Go to the AutoPlug Client [installer page](https://autoplug.one/installer) and follow the steps carefully.
-If using server hosts, please read [How To - Install AutoPlug Client on a Server Host](How%20To%20-%20Install%20AP%20Client%20on%20a%20Server.md).

-## **Can I install it on my local Minecraft installation?**
-1. Go to https://autoplug.one/installer (select Minecraft, Client and set your version) and download the generated zip file.
-1. Open your Minecraft installation folder (contains /mods), unpack the zip, and move its files into that folder.
-1. Run the start script.
-1. Ignore warnings related to the server or connection problems.
-1. Enter `.help` for a list of all commands.
-1. Enter `.backup` then `.check mods` to update your mods.

 ## **How do I change the settings?
 Live-Settings?**
 All settings are kept in their own respective `.yml` config files that can be found in the `autoplug` folder in your Minecraft server directory.